List of female monarchs

 This is a list of current and former female monarchs regardless of title, including queens regnant, empresses regnant, pharaohs and monarchs by other titles (grand duchess, princess, etc.).
-Consorts, such queens consort (i.e. spouses of male monarchs) are not included, see list of current consorts of sovereigns.
-Female regents are not included, see list of regents.
+Consorts, such as queens consort (i.e. spouses of male monarchs) are not included, see list of current consorts of sovereigns.
+Female regents are not included; see list of regents.

 The following is an incomplete list of women monarchs who are well known from popular writings, although many ancient and poorly documented ruling monarchs (such as those from Africa and Oceania) are omitted.
 Section 1 lists monarchs who ruled in their own right, such as queens regnant.
 Section 2 lists legendary monarchs.
 Section 3 lists monarchs who ruled in their own right, but had no official legal recognition while in power.
-Section 4 lists various female rulers who were referred to with the title "Chieftainess."
-Regents, such as queens regent, are not monarchs and are not included in this page.
-Page does include claimants and anti-rulers whose recognition among their subjects and legitimacy as monarchs are disputed.
+Section 4 lists various female rulers who were referred to with the title "Chieftainess".
+Regents, such as queens regent, are not monarchs and are not included here.
+The lists do include claimants and anti-rulers whose recognition among their subjects and legitimacy as monarchs are disputed.